Glencairn Aisle: Memorial plaques

 The Kilmaurs Glencairn Burns Club and the World Federation placed a brass plaque on the north wall that commemorates James Cunningham, 14th Earl of Glencairn, the friend and patron of Robert Burns.
 He was buried in Falmouth.
 A brass plaque on the west facing wall commemorates Fairlie Cuninghame (1883 – 1971).
 It makes mention of her parents Herbert and Charlotte and that she was the grand-daughter of Hastings Cuninghame.
 These individuals were of the Robertland cadet branch, the Fairlie-Cuninghame baronets.
 A decorative white carved stone plaque on the west facing wall commemorates Captain Alfred Keith Smith Cuninghame of Caprington who was killed in 1917.
-Sir Thomas Montgomery Cuninghame of Corsehill is commemorated by a brass plaque on the west facing wall, dying on 30 August 1870.
+Sir Thomas Montgomery Cuninghame of Corsehill is commemorated by a brass plaque on the west facing wall; he died on 30 August 1870.
 His wife, Dame Charlotte Montgomery Cuninghame, is also recorded on the plaque.
+Thomas Cuninghame also has a marble commemorative plaque in St Columba's Kirk, Stewarton.

-John Conyngham of Cambuskeith, son of the 7th earl, died in March 1628 and was buried in the crypt, however no memorial plaque or inscription survives.
+John Conyngham of Cambuskeith, son of the 7th earl, died in March 1628 and was buried in the crypt, but no memorial plaque or inscription survives.

-The 7th Earl's Family Monument
+The 7th Earl's family monument

 James Cunningham first married Mariot or Margaret, second daughter of Sir Colin Campbell of Glenurchy and Katherine Ruthven.
 They had at least two sons and six daughters.
 He married a second time after Margaret's death in 1610 to Agnes, a sister of James Hay of Fingask, and the widow of George Preston of that Ilk and Craigmillar (died 1609), but had no issue.

 The earl died in 1630 and is shown in head and torso, wearing full armour with his helmet lying to his right and the countess is shown in the same upright form with tartan plaid over her shoulders.